 Helping You Plan For The Future

-Founded in 1994, our law firm assists business owners in Albany and surrounding areas with aspects relating to workers’ compensation defense.
-We also frequently help employers make plans for the future, like creating solid estate plans that protect their business entities.
+Founded in 1994, our law firm assists individuals, families, and business owners in Albany and surrounding areas with all aspects relating to estate planning.
+We frequently help individuals, families, and employers make plans for the future, like creating solid estate plans that protect their business entities and personal estates.

 Estate Planning Tools To Consider